PJayB/jk2src/README.md

 jk2src
 ======

-Jedi Knight II Source Code compiled in Visual Studio 2012 &amp; Windows 8 SDK
+Jedi Knight II Source Code compiled in Visual Studio 2012 &amp; Windows 8 SDK.
+If you nobble the .sln and .vcxproj files, you could easily load this in VS2010 with the DirectX SDK.

 This is a work in progress, but it does compile in Debug.
 Whether it runs is "future work" :)